-It will really help the quality of the PCC meeting if you can do the following ahead of the start time.
+It will really help the quality of the call if you can do the following ahead of the meeting.

-- Download the Zoom plug in or App to your device.
-It ensures you have full functionality for the call. - If possible, find a quiet place to be a part of the meeting.
-Try to place yourself in a room without a phone that will ring, and preferably in a room without an echoey sound. - Where appropriate, let others know you are going to be in the meeting.
+- Download the plug in or App to your device.
+It ensures you have full functionality for the call. - If possible, find a quiet place to be a part of the gathering.
+Try to place yourself in a room without a phone that will ring, and preferably in a room without an echoey sound. - Where appropriate, let others know you are going to be on this call.
 Put a notice on the door to remind people of this. - Turn off all other programmes on the device you are using to maximise bandwidth.
-If you know you sometimes struggle with internet speed generally, if it is possible, it will also help to ask others to disconnect from the internet during the meeting. - Plug your device in to power and to router.
-Some devices perform better when plugged in.
-It also means you won't run out of juice half way through. - Sit with a light source in front of you and not behind or to the side of you so your face can easily be seen. - Ensure the camera on your device is at just below eye height if possible, so people don't spend the call looking up your nostrils!
-Position your eyes on an imaginary line a third of the way down from the top of the screen. - Ensure that no other computer/tablet is on in the room to prevent nasty feedback on the sound. - Sit relatively close to the screen so you can be seen and heard easily, as with many people the images will be small.
-Also try to use the biggest screen you have for this meeting (ideally not a phone or tablet). - Make yourself comfortable.
-Have a glass of water/cup of coffee to hand, something to nibble. - Click the meeting link at least five minutes (ideally ten) before the start of the meeting so you are ready for the start time.
-Check your name is right.
+If you know you sometimes struggle with internet speed generally, if it is possible, it will also help to ask others to disconnect from the internet for the duration of the gathering, - Plug your device in.
+Some devices perform better when plugged in, and it also means you won't run out of juice half way through. - Sit with a light source in front of you and not behind or to the side of you so your face can be easily seen. - Ensure the camera on your device is at just below eye height if possible, so people don't spend the call looking up your nostrils! - Ensure that no other computer/tablet is on in the room to prevent nasty feedback on the sound. - Sit relatively close to the screen so you can be seen and heard easily, especially important if there are multiple people on the call when images of people will be small.
+Also best not to use a phone or tablet if it is a multi person gathering. - Make yourself comfortable.
+Have a glass of water/cup of coffee to hand, something to nibble. - Be online and click the meeting link at least five minutes before the start of the meeting so the meeting can start on time.

-For further ideas take a look at this short video for ten tips on how to set yourself up well for an online meeting.
+Take a look at this video (just over four minutes) for ten tips on how to set yourself up well for an online gathering.

-Sign up for our free monthly leadership email, full of ideas and inspiration for busy leaders: www.cpas.org.uk/leadon.
+Sign up for our free monthly leadership email, full of ideas and inspiration for busy leaders: www.cpas.org.uk/leadon

-Engaging Well During the Meeting
+During the Meeting